alvaro-minzala/TopDownSurvival/README.md

 **NOTE:** Please do not use local IP addresses to connect to a server (usually starting with `192.168`).
 However, if you're hosting the client and server on the same machine, connecting to localhost (`127.0.0.1`) will work.

+## Why does this fork even EXIST?
+To find vulnerabilities in auth, and to get the test_item